cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 At the moment, in each of these files are links to Feeling Good podcast episodes organized by topic.

+Simply listening has been transformative, already.
+I am so grateful for Dr. Burns' work, have a few of his books on order.
+I see a world-changing potential in these techniques, along with [Marshall Rosenberg's Nonviolent Communication](https://gitlab.com/prosocial-dynamic/nvc-rosenberg).

-The initial idea is to make a high-level map of Dr. Burns' TEAM therapy.
+The initial idea of this project is to make a high-level map of Dr. Burns' TEAM therapy.

+I'd also like to make an index of related research and history, including the works of [Albert Ellis](https://en.wikipedia.org/wiki/Albert_Ellis), and [Aaron T Beck](https://en.wikipedia.org/wiki/Aaron_T._Beck).

-There are a number of directions to go from there, like figuring out a set of universal human fears and anxieties, cognitive distorties, negative thoughts, etc.
+There are a number of directions to go from there, like working on a set of universal human fears and anxieties, cognitive distorties, negative thoughts, etc.

-Maybe tag all episodes w each distortion, method, and component of team.

 [FeelingGood.com](https://feelinggood.com/)
 [Training workshops](https://feelinggood.com/workshops/)